ignacio-rocco/cnngeometric_pytorch/README.md

 ### Getting started ###
   - demo.py demonstrates the results on the ProposalFlow dataset
-  - train.py is the main training script.
-For some standard training options, see scripts folder
+  - train.py is the main training script
   - eval_pf.py evaluates on the ProposalFlow dataset